Mapping of coherent structures in parameterized flows by learning optimal transportation with Gaussian models: Extension: boundary-aware transportation of Gaussian models

 \subsubsection{Transonic flow at angle of attack $4^o$}

-Figure \ref{fig:airfoil_density_bnd_aware} shows the behavior of the BA convex displacement interpolation \eqref{eq:convex_displacement_interpolation_bnd_aware} for two values of $s\in [0,1]$: we observe that the proposed interpolation preserves the structures at leading and trailing edges and is able to smoothly deform the shock attached to the airfoil.
+Figure \ref{fig:airfoil_density_bnd_aware} shows the behavior of the BA CDI \eqref{eq:convex_displacement_interpolation_bnd_aware} for two values of $s\in [0,1]$: we observe that the proposed interpolation preserves the structures at leading and trailing edges and is able to smoothly deform the shock attached to the airfoil.

 Figure \ref{fig:airfoil_density_bnd_aware_2} compares performance of the nonlinear interpolation \eqref{eq:convex_displacement_interpolation_bnd_aware} with the linear convex interpolation for $M\in [0.77,0.83]$ --- we here consider $s_{\alpha} = \alpha$ for both linear and nonlinear interpolation.
 Similarly, Figure \ref{fig:airfoil_density_bnd_aware_3} compares horizontal slices of the truth density profile with horizontal slices of linear and nonlinear interpolation \eqref{eq:convex_displacement_interpolation_bnd_aware}, for $M=0.8$.
 We observe that nonlinear interpolation leads to more accurate performance in terms of relative $L^2$ error, and in particular is more accurate in the proximity of the shock.